Varsha176/SeleniumBDDFramework/README.md

 # SeleniumBDDFramework

 selenium-cucumber-java-maven
-selenium-cucumber : Automation Testing Using Java
+selenium-cucumber : Automation Testing Using Java, Cucumber ,Maven and Docker

 selenium-cucumber is a behavior driven development (BDD) approach to write automation test script to test Web.
 It enables you to write and execute automated acceptance/unit tests.
 It is cross-platform, open source and free.
 Automate your test cases with minimal coding.